-- During a Pre-Hearing, a review of the conduct process will be done with student.
-The Hearing Officer will cover how the process ties to the Code of Student Conduct, where documentation comes from, how charge letters are generated, why they are having the kind of hearing they are having (administrative vs. hearing board), and what kind of rights students going through the UC Student Conduct Process are afford.
+- During a Pre-Hearing, a review of the conduct process will be done with the student.
+The Hearing Officer will cover how the process ties to the Code of Student Conduct, where documentation comes from, how charge letters are generated, why they are having the kind of hearing they are having (administrative vs. hearing board), and what kind of rights students going through the UC Student Conduct Process are afforded.

 - If further investigation is required, a hearing will be scheduled for a later date.

 Residence Hall Conduct Board/Committee on Student Conduct Committee Pre-Hearing

 - The Dean of Students will meet with the charged student(s) prior to the scheduled hearing date upon the student's request.

 - The purpose of a pre-hearing in Hearing Board cases is to ensure that the student has information about the documentation available to board members.
 At this time, the student may also provide the Dean of Students with the names of any witnesses he/she may want to be brought before the board, and ask any questions they may have about the hearing process.